 The oculomotor troubles are considered as characteristics of the cerebellar syndrome.
 The jerking or the trembling of the eye (nystagmus) is produced in a transitory manner, when the eyes return to their primary position after an eccentrically held period of looking.

 Spasms are the exaggeration of the tonus.
 The spastic muscles are in a state on involuntary contraction in the person, which brings about a certain muscular volume.
 It is especially the muscles of the lower limbs and the trunk which are affected.
 On this subject, the ataxic person will say that his legs are stiff and that his trunk is poorly positioned.

 The spasms present obstacles when walking, moving and bring about a degree of discomfort even when sitting.

 The spasms predominate generally on certain muscles.
 This preponderance and the maintaining of prolonged positions (seated in a wheelchair) bring about the retraction of the muscles (decrease in length).

 The spasms exert a great force on the muscles from which bone deformations can result.
 The spasms increase very often with fatigue, emotions and again with weather conditions.

 Daily medication well dosed can stop or diminish the spasms or a surgical operation consisting of cutting the tendons may be necessary.
 The spasms can be present for a more or less long period of time.
-A pain is perceived and the degree is variable.
+A pain with a variable degree is perceived.
 The tolerance varies from one person to another.

 Cardiac hypertrophy and irregular heartbeats (Friedreich’s ataxia only).
 Read more…